mathlogic/spark/README.md

-# Data Scientist tool kit for Spark
+# Data Science tool kit for Spark

 A library for handy functions that are typically required for any Data Science project using spark